SAP-samples/teched2023-AD164/exercises/ex2/README.md

    <br>![](images/AD164_E2_3_3.png)

 5. Save and activate the behavior implementation class.
-6. Implement action ACCEPT, save and activate the behavior implementation class.
+6. Implement action **acceptTravel**, save and activate the behavior implementation class.

    Define a constant **travel_status** with the status **open**, **accepted** and **rejected** in the **Local Types** of the class defintion where the action **ACCEPT** and **REJECT** is defined.
 <pre lang="ABAP">